M.U.D. water quality report available

 Heat Aid Fund

-Metropolitan Utilities District established the Heat Aid Fund in 1983 and contracts with several agencies, including The Salvation Army, to administer the program.
+Metropolitan Utilities District established the Heat Aid Fund in 1983 and contracts with several agencies to administer the program.

 Since its inception, the Fund has served approximately 35,000 customers, including older adults, people with disabilities and families in crisis.
 The fund distributes $200,000 on average each year to help customers pay their utility bills.